BenW0/flashlight-GLUI-example/README.md

 To run, you will need the NVIDIA CUDA Toolkit and an appropriate (CUDA-compatible) compiler for your OS.

-GLUI 2.36 (http://glui.sourceforge.net/) source tweaked using the first change suggested [here][https://masdel.wordpress.com/2010/06/13/installing-glui-using-vc-on-windows/] is included, with a CMake build of its own.
+[GLUI 2.36](http://glui.sourceforge.net/) source tweaked using the first change suggested [here](https://masdel.wordpress.com/2010/06/13/installing-glui-using-vc-on-windows/) is included, with a CMake build of its own.

-Windows binaries (maybe only VS 2013 binaries), libraries, and headers for FreeGLUT (http://www.transmissionzero.co.uk/software/freeglut-devel/), and GLEW (glew.sourceforge.net) are also included for your convenience.
+Windows binaries (maybe only VS 2013 binaries), libraries, and headers for [FreeGLUT](http://www.transmissionzero.co.uk/software/freeglut-devel/), and [GLEW](glew.sourceforge.net) are also included for your convenience.
 Those files are covered by the license agreements of their respective projects.

 ##To Build
 First, build GLUI, unless your platform has a package already present for it.
 Use CMake on (libs/glui/CMakeLists.txt) to create a build environment for GLUI in libs/glui/bin and compile.
 If on Windows, be sure to build both debug and release variants.